Computer and Mathematical Sciences

 Keywordscomputational complexity theory, reduction, public-key cryptosystem, cryptographic assumption, forensic technology, AI security, blockchain

-The main research subjects of the laboratory are on the theory of information and multimedia security and their applications, which also involves related mathematics: combinatorics, computational complexity theory, algebra, geometry, statistical analysis, signal processing, and so on.
-We are currently interested in the following:
+The main research subjects of the laboratory are on the theory of information and multimedia security and their applications.
+We are currently interested in the following topics:

 AI technologies developed in a data-driven manner are, unfortunately, accompanied by the emergence of new threats called Infordemics.
 We are considering to investigate defensive technologies against disinformation and to strengthen its efforts to society’s DX Transformation.